colorblock/Colorblock/README.md

 ### Polyfungible

-GColorBlock adopts KIP-0011, giving users the option of fractional ownership and custody of NFTs.
+ColorBlock adopts KIP-0011, giving users the option of fractional ownership and custody of NFTs.
 Customize your NFT in our Creator!

 ## Built with